-- 1. Supports clarifying the qualifications for what types and purposes a business may obtain and use a state liquor license. - 2.
-Supports definition of a "meal" when calculating the percentage of meals served for a liquor license.
+Supports clarifying the qualifications for what types and purposes a business may obtain and use a state liquor license.

 BROADBAND AND CABLE

 ECONOMIC HEALTH

 Reliable, high-speed, and affordable access to broadband and cable programming throughout the community remains a priority and a long-term goal for the City to ensure our economic vitality and allow for equal access for all residents and businesses.